related-sciences/ensembl-genes/README.md

 (which is a `workflow_dispatch` GitHub Action).
-In addition, CI checks for a new Ensembl release every week, as reported by [Bioversions](https://biopragmatics.github.io/bioversions/), and runs an export if none already exists for that release.
+In addition, CI checks for a new Ensembl release every week, as reported by [Bioversions](https://biopragmatics.github.io/bioversions/), and runs an export if none already exists for that each species-specific database.

 ## Development